-- Hits: the number of times requested data is found in cache - Hit Time: the amount of time spent processing cache hits - Misses: the number of times requested data is not found in cache - Hit Ratio: the percentage of content being accessed that is currently cached by Fastly, defined as the proportion of cache hits to all cacheable content (hits + misses) - Miss Time: the amount of time spent processing cache misses - Requests: the total number of requests received for your site by Fastly - Errors: the number of error requests that occurred
+- Hits: the number of times requested data is found in cache and does not require making a fetch your origin server. - Hit Time: the average amount of time (in milliseconds) spent processing cache hits. - Misses: the number of times requested data is not found in cache and has to be requested from your origin server. - Hit Ratio: the percentage of content being accessed that is currently cached by Fastly.
+Also known as Fastly's definition of cache hit ratio.
+While there are many ways to calculate cache hit ratio, at Fastly this is defined as the proportion of cache hits (hits) to all cacheable content (hits + misses).
+If shielding is enabled, it can cause the hit ratio to be inaccurate. - Miss Time: the average amount of time (in milliseconds) spent processing cache misses. - Requests: the number of requests Fastly receives for your site per second. - Errors: the number of error responses per second that occur as Fastly receives requests for your site.